electricui/electricui-arena/README.md

 # Electric UI CI Arena
 Hardware for continuous integration testing of serial interfaces and microcontrollers.
+[Background and more detailed discussion outlined in this blog post](https://electricui.com/blog/hardware-testing).

 ![PCB Render with annotations](images/pcb-annotated.jpg)